lumilovesyou/Lumis-Lots/README.md

     <li>
         <details>
         <summary>Sponge Functionality</summary>
-        Sponges can now be found in the creative inventory and have complete functionality (minus their furnace drying recipe, to be added).
-Not obtainable in survival yet
+        Sponges can now be found in the creative inventory and have complete functionality.
+Obtainable by fishing
         </details>
     </li>
 </ol>